অসমীয়াত পঢ়ক

 Conclusion

-President’s Rule remains a powerful constitutional tool intended to preserve governance during exceptional situations.
+President’s Rule remains a powerful constitutional tool intended to preserve goveance during exceptional situations.
 However, its misuse can undermine federalism and democracy.
 Careful application, supported by judicial scrutiny, is essential to maintain the balance between central authority and state autonomy.
 For aspirants preparing polity and current affairs, regular revision through free daily mock tests on Assam247 can significantly improve conceptual clarity.

 Recent Articles